 Shipping your radio for Service.

-If you are ready to ship your radio to us for service, Please pack it safely, include a note with your return address and EMAIL ADDRESS and ship it to:
+If you are ready to ship your radio to us for service, Please pack it safely paying close attention to protect shafts and cosmetics, include the completed order form and ship it to:

 Joe's Classic Car Radio